 Sue is the CIO & CISO of Episerver, a global digital Commerce company.
 As an executive, she brings her leadership and broad technology experience to help companies concentrate on growth by promoting innovation and productivity enhancements through application development, infrastructure operations, data analytics, business process optimization and talent management.
 Previously, she held strategic positions at Microsoft and as the CIO at Net Atlantic, BTE Consulting and for two of Aramark's apparel companies, Galls and Wearguard-Crest.
 She has also held high level positions at the Staples Corporation and at CVS/pharmacy.
 As a certified cloud architect, Sue also has an AS in Computer Science from Tunxis College, a BS in Business Administration from Post University, an Executive Leadership MBA from Boston University and a Master's in Security from UMASS.

 Program Chair of Learning Experience Design

-Associate Director for Learning Design
+Director of Learning Design

-The Center for Digital Innovation in Learning, Boston College
+Center for Digital Innovation in Learning, Boston College

 Brian Salerno, MS is the Associate Director, Learning Design in the Center for Digital Innovation in Learning at Boston College.
 In his role, Brian leads the learning experience design team responsible for online course design and digital innovation projects for the entire Boston College community.
 The Center for Digital Innovation in Learning is an innovation hub for digital teaching and learning initiatives and provides support in course design and development, instructional media, and academic technology.
 Brian has had a nearly 20-year career in online learning innovation, including expertise in instructional design, educational technology, experience design, faculty development, and leadership of cross-functional design and support teams.
 In addition to his work in higher education, Brian has worked as a multimedia designer in the private sector.
 His academic focus is primarily in the fields of instructional design, faculty development, communications, technology, and interactive media.